 The ever-enchanting Orkney Islands are scattered just off the north coast of Scotland is an archipelago of more than 70 islands that make up Orkney and Shetland.
-Punctuated by its sandy white shores, traditional cottages, ancient stone structure and clear blue waters, this magical region is a hotbed of heritage, culture, wildlife and natural beauty waiting to be discovered.
+Punctuated by their sandy white shores, traditional cottages, ancient stone structure and clear blue waters, this magical region is a hotbed of heritage, culture, wildlife and natural beauty waiting to be discovered.
 With a population of just over 26,500 people, it might surprise you to find out that the Orkney Islands are actually closer to the Arctic Circle than they are to London.

 Peek into the history of the Scottish Borders and you'll find tales of literary greats, staggering castles and bloody battles.
 Today Scotland's most southern region is no less beguiling; the lush landscapes and rolling hills are dotted with wildlife while the sleepy towns offer a compact mix of culture to explore.